ASD-Blueprint/desktop.gov.au/blueprint/office-365.md

 The following achieves optimal Office 365 connectivity and performance:

-* Local DNS resolution and Internet egress - Provision local DNS servers in each location and ensure that Office 365 connections egress to the internet as close as possible to the user’s location.
+* Local DNS resolution and Internet egress - Provision local DNS servers in each location and ensure that Office 365 connections egress to the internet as close as possible to the user's location.
 This configuration minimises latency and improves connectivity to the closest Office 365 entry point.
 * Add regional egress points - If the Agency network has multiple locations but only one egress point, add regional egress points to enable users to connect to the closest Office 365 entry point.
 This configuration minimises latency and improves connectivity to the closest Office 365 entry point.
 * Bypass proxies and inspection devices - Configure browsers to send Office 365 traffic directly to egress points and bypass proxies.
 Configure edge routers and firewalls to permit Office 365 traffic without inspection.
 This configuration minimises latency and reduces the load on network devices.
 * Enable split tunnelling connection for VPN users - If a VPN solution is required Always on VPN should be integrated into the agency infrastructure.
-For VPN users, enable Office 365 connections to connect directly from the user’s network rather than over the VPN tunnel by implementing split tunnelling.
+For VPN users, enable Office 365 connections to connect directly from the user's network rather than over the VPN tunnel by implementing split tunnelling.
 This configuration minimises latency and improves connectivity to the closest Office 365 entry point.

 Optimisation design considerations and decisions apply to all agencies and implementation types.